jordan-castro/easyjs/README.md

 You can use any of the following runtimes
 - node
 - deno
-- ejr (this is the default, but is currently lacking in some features)
+- yoyo

+Yoyo is the default runtime.
+To learn more about [yoyo](https::/github.com/jordan-castro/yoyo).

 ### Online
 You can also go to the [easyjs website](https://jordanmcastro.com/easyjs)

-### easyjs runtime
+### Run file
-easyjs has it's own custom runtime [ejr](https://github.com/jordan-castro/ejr).
-It's a low level implementation largely inspired by [quickjs](https://bellard.org/quickjs/) with focus on top notch wasm integration.
-It targets [ECMAScript 2027](https://tc39.es/ecma262/).
-Some features are still lacking.

 Run a file directly with:
 `easyjs file.ej`

 ## Key features
 - Modern syntax.
 - Optional typing.
-- Wasm compilation targets.
+- Wasm/native compilation targets.
-- Hygienic/text injection macros.
+- Text injection macros.

 ## Example
 Imagine you have a easyjs file like so: